EN

 We know that every client’s case we take is unique.
 That is why our lawyers approach each case with close attention to detail and the ability to develop creative, effective solutions to your problems.
 Our lawyers and support staff make it a point to respond to your calls and emails promptly.

 Whatever family law issue you face right now, know that you do not have to do it alone.
-Let a skilled Texas family attorney from Sullivant Slack Law Firm fight for you and your future.
+Let a skilled Texas family attorney from Sullivant Law Firm fight for you and your future.
 Contact us today for a confidential consultation so that we may discuss your family law claim.

 Family law matters are often both legally complex and emotionally charged, so having a dedicated advocate on your side is crucial.